fanfanman/CMS-GravitonSearch/README.md

 - `ADDdataCards/` and `CIdataCards/` store datacards for Combine
 - `ADDlimits/` and `CIlimits/` store measurements of limits and significances for each model
 - `rawDataPlots/` stores raw data distributions, including event kinematics
-- `ADDdataCards_binErr/` and `CIdataCards_binErr/` store datacards with an additional systematic uncertainty from mass
+- `backup/` stores ADD datacards and plots made with interference

 ### Limit study
 Commands to measure the limit of ADD signal: (for CI, replace ADD with CI in cmd)